RocketChat/Rocket.Chat/README.md

 instance, there’s no requirement to retain branding or terms from Rocket.Chat or BlockParty.

-The existinng [**mobile apps**](https://rocket.chat/download) can be used with any Rocket.Chat server, including your own instances.
-Just enter the server address on startup, e.g. `blockparty.chat`.

 ### Mobile Usage

 > NB: At this time, Blockstack auth is not functional within a Cordova app.